General Lipschitz: Certified Robustness Against Resolvable Semantic Transformations via Transformation-Dependent Randomized Smoothing: Conclusion and future work

 \section{Conclusion and future work}

 In this paper, we propose General Lipschitz, a novel framework to certify neural networks against resolvable transformations and their compositions.
 Based on transformation-dependent randomized smoothing, our approach yields robustness certificates for complex parameterized subsets of parameter space.
-One of the advantages of the framework is the numerical procedure that produces certificates for a whole parameters subset by verifying certification condition in a single point of parameter space.
+One of the advantages of the framework is the numerical procedure that produces certificates for a parameter subset by verifying certification condition in a single point of parameter space.
 Our experimental study shows that the proposed method achieves certified robust accuracy comparable to the state-of-the-art techniques and outperforms them in some experimental settings.
-It is important that our approach allows to certify models against resolvable transformations only, so one possible direction for the future work is to extend it to the case of differentially resolvable transformations.
+Our approach allows us to certify models against resolvable transformations only, so one possible direction for future work is to extend it to the case of differentially resolvable transformations.
+Another direction is to apply the approach to object detection or segmentation tasks.